MayankSingh0928/cure-care/README.md

 History is intentionally stored in memory only.
 Recent checks remain available while the server process is running and reset when the backend restarts.

-Optional Gemini enrichment works only when an API key is configured.

 ## Trust And Safety

 This project should be presented as educational clinical decision support, not a diagnostic or prescribing authority.
 Medicine details, Ayurvedic remedies, and blood report summaries may be incomplete and must be verified by a doctor or pharmacist.